 Myro is not an old brand of deodorant, it actually started in 2017, launched by Greg Laptevsky because he wanted to produce a deodorant that would not only meet the high standards the market had but also to produce something that can significantly reduce waste in the planet.

-Let’s start with their packaging.
+Aside from being free from a lot of allergens, Myro has amazing packaging.
 As we all know, most deodorants are packaged in glass or plastic (or even paper that can’t really be recycled), right?
 Myro is the same.
 It is packaged in plastic like most deodorants but it is way different than your ordinary odor buster.

 Myro’s packaging uses recycled plastic and is designed to use 50% less plastic than most deodorant casings.
 “But what about the contents?” you ask.
 Well, Myro has just the solution for you.
 Refills, yes this brand can send you to refill tubes and they even have the option of shipping it to you zero waste style.